nuta/hypervisor-in-1000-lines/website/en/02-boot.md

 targets = ["riscv64gc-unknown-none-elf"]
 ```

+> [!TIP]
+>
+> If you're familiar with bare-metal programming in Rust, you might be wondering *"stable? not nightly?"*.
+>
+> And the answer is ... yes, we will use stable toolchain.
+Bare-metal Rust used to require nightly unstable features, but thanks to the Rust team's effort, everything we need is now stabilized.
+Yay!

 ## Minimal boot code

 Finally we can write some Rust code.
 Unfrotunately, we don't have a way to print anything yet, so let it be an infinite loop for now: